 Receipt of a Provisional Pass.
 Students receiving a score of Provisional Pass for any of the three questions will be required to pass a 60-minute Oral Examination for that specific question to pass the Comprehensive Examination.
 If a student receives a score of Provisional Pass on two of the three questions they will be required to pass a 60-minute Oral Examination for each of the two questions.
 If a student receives a score of Provisional Pass on all three questions they will receive an Unsatisfactory on the Comprehensive Examination and be required to retake the full written examination within one year.
 Students required to take an Oral Examination must schedule this examination within two months of receipt of their scores.
-The Oral Examination will be scored using a Pass/Unsatisfactory scoring system.
-During the Oral Examination students will be allowed the opportunity to verbally explain, clarify, and/or improve their responses to the question(s) that were of concern on the written Comprehensive Examination.
+The Oral Examination students will be allowed the opportunity to verbally explain, clarify, and/or improve their responses to the question(s) that were of concern on the written Comprehensive Examination.
 Grades on the Oral Examination will be provided to students within one week of the final Oral Examination.